SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 -----------------------
 <a name="practice-3"></a>
-## Practice 3 :  "Tutoriel Phyloseq Formation Metabarcoding"
+## Practice 3 : Tutoriel Phyloseq Formation Metabarcoding

 Start with a clean session
 {% highlight r %}